pulibrary/dpul-collections/README.md

 - `brew install lastpass-cli`
 - `cd figgy-fixture-container && ./build-and-push.sh`

+### Solr credentials

+Solr cloud doesn't allow use of uploaded config sets without some kind of auth in place.
+Since we upload config sets to our solr containers in dev and test, they are configured to use basic auth.
+To log into the UI for either instance you can use the credentials configured on the box (solr:SolrRocks) or the convenience account set up by our lando scripts (user:pass).

 ## Solr configs

 We have to keep our solr configuration synchronized with the files that get deployed to the centralized infrastructure in pulibrary/pul_solr.
 There's a rake task in that repo you can use to copy over all the solr configs from this one.
 The intended workflow is: make changes here, go to a local checkout of pul_solr, run the task, and create a PR.
 The task looks like: